Sitemap

 How many times have I seen that said on Twitter?
 A lot.
 The irony of the assertion has to do with the writer not realizing that theory has two meanings: in the everyday world of average people where the colloquial use of the word means belief or opinion, and the specialized use of the word within science to mean an explanation of something.
 It’s a fact that certain germs cause disease, and the germ theory of disease explains that fact.
 No physician “believes in” tuberculosis; no astronomer “believes” Earth orbits the sun; no evolutionary biologist “believes in” evolution.

-Science proceeds with hypotheses that are based on a clue or a set of disparate clues that haven been put together into a cohesive whole even if some information may still be missing.
+Science proceeds with hypotheses, often based on a set of disparate clues, that have been put together into a cohesive whole even if some information may still be missing.
 Nobody knows how life started, though some people believe life began on Mars, while others hold to a hot springs hypothesis as a possible originating point for life.
 Neither belief is outlandish so long as some elements are in place that give the hypothesis some credibility.

 --